-9. Offences by licensed drivers, proprietors or operators
+9.0 Offences by licensed drivers, proprietors or operators

 - 9.1 Where a licensed driver is convicted of more than one offence for alcohol-related offence this will raise doubts about the person's fitness to hold a licence.
 In such cases, the Council may refuse to renew, suspend or revoke the licence.
-If a licence is revoked, the Council may require a medical examination to be undertaken and a report submitted to the Council to consider as part of a future re-application process. - 9.2 Any conviction resulting from an offence committed by any person whilst working as a Hackney Carriage or Private Hire driver or operator, or when driving a Hackney Carriage or Private Hire vehicle even if not working as a professional driver, is regarded as extremely serious and may lead to a licence being suspended or revoked or an application to renew the licence being refused.
+If a licence is revoked, the Council may require a medical examination to be undertaken and a report submitted to the Council to consider as part of a future re-application process. - 9.2 Any conviction resulting from an offence committed by any person whilst working as a Hackney Carriage or Private Hire driver or operator, or when driving a Hackney Carriage or Private Hire vehicle even if not working as a professional driver, is regarded as

-- 9.3 The Council also regards as extremely serious offences by licensed drivers and operators who commit licensing- related offences, especially the offence of illegally plying for hire, and may lead to a licence being suspended or revoked or an application to renew the licence being refused.
-Licensing-related offences in this context include any offences contrary to the Town Police Clauses Act 1847, the Local Government (Miscellaneous Provisions) Act 1976 or any breach of licence conditions or byelaws made under the relevant legislation, but especially the offence of illegally plying for hire. - 9.4 More than one conviction for the above would almost certainly lead to the Council revoking the licence.
+- extremely serious and may lead to a licence being suspended or revoked or an application to renew the licence being refused. - 9.3 The Council also regards as extremely serious offences by licensed drivers and operators who commit licensing-related offences, especially the offence of illegally plying for hire, and may lead to a licence being suspended or revoked or an application to renew the licence being refused.
+Licensing-related offences in this context include any offences contrary to the Town Police Clauses Act 1847, the Local Government (Miscellaneous Provisions) Act 1976 or any breach of licence conditions or bye laws made under the relevant legislation, but especially the offence of illegally plying for hire. - 9.4 More than one conviction for the above would almost certainly lead to the Council revoking the licence. - 9.5 Using a hand-held device whilst driving Where an applicant has a conviction for using a held-hand mobile telephone or a hand- held device whilst driving, a licence will not be granted until at least five years have elapsed since the conviction or completion of any sentence or driving ban imposed, whichever is the later.

-10. Cautions and Endorsable Fixed Penalties
+10.0 Cautions and Endorsable Fixed Penalties

-10.1 For the purpose of these guidelines simple cautions and endorsable fixed penalty notices will be taken into consideration when deciding an applicant is fit and proper.
+10.1 For the purpose of these guidelines, simple cautions and endorsable fixed penalty notices will be taken into consideration when deciding an applicant is fit and proper.